Everest Three High Passes Trek

 Do we need trek and travel insurance to do the Everest Three High Passes Trek in Nepal?
 If yes, what type?

-How healthy, fit, and experienced should I be, in order to plan the Everest Three High Passes trek in Nepal?
+How healthy, fit, and experienced should I be, to plan the Everest Three High Passes trek in Nepal?

-No technical skill is required to plan this trek in Nepal.
-But, prior hiking or camping experiences are a plus point.
-Also, a few weeks of regular exercise like jogging, running, swimming, cycling, and uphill climbing is highly recommended to build the required stamina, before the trip.
+While no technical skills are needed for this trek, prior hiking or camping experiences are beneficial.
+Additionally, engaging in regular exercise such as jogging, running, swimming, cycling, and uphill climbing for a few weeks before the trip is highly recommended to build the required stamina.

 Is the transportation cost included in the package?